gnakatak/Ease-Query/Readme.md

 # Ease-Query

-**Ease-Query** é uma ferramenta para visualização e organização de tabelas, projetada para facilitar a interação com grandes conjuntos de dados.
-Com recursos dinâmicos de filtragem e organização, os usuários podem dividir tabelas em seções e visualizar apenas os dados relevantes no momento.
+**Ease-Query** is a tool for visualizing and organizing tables, designed to facilitate interaction with large datasets.
+With dynamic filtering and organizing features, users can split tables into smaller sections and view only the relevant data at the moment.

-## 📌 Funcionalidades
+## 📌 Features

-- 🔍 **Filtros Dinâmicos**: Aplicação de múltiplos filtros para segmentar os dados de maneira flexível.
+- 🔍 **Dynamic Filters**: Apply multiple filters to segment data flexibly.
-- 📊 **Divisão de Tabelas**: Separação de grandes tabelas em seções menores para melhor análise.
+- 📊 **Table Segmentation**: Split large tables into smaller sections for better analysis.
-- ✏️ **Edição Facilitada**: Ferramentas para modificar os dados diretamente na interface.
+- ✏️ **Simplified Editing**: Tools to modify data directly in the interface.
-- ⚡ **Interatividade**: Visualização fluida e responsiva utilizando **DataTables**.
+- ⚡ **Interactivity**: Fluid and responsive visualization using **DataTables**.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - **Back-end**: Python, Flask, PostgreSQL, Pandas
 - **Front-end**: DataTables (jQuery)

-## 🚀 Como Contribuir
+## 🚀 How to Contribute

-Se você tem sugestões ou gostaria de contribuir para o projeto, fique à vontade para abrir uma **issue** ou enviar um **pull request**!
-Qualquer feedback é bem-vindo. 😊
+If you have suggestions or would like to contribute to the project, feel free to open an **issue** or submit a **pull request**!
+Any feedback is welcome. 😊

-## 📬 Contato
+## 📬 Contact

-Caso tenha alguma dúvida ou sugestão, entre em contato!
+If you have any questions or suggestions, feel free to reach out!

 ---

-**Ease-Query** - Facilitando a visualização e organização de dados! 📊✨
+**Ease-Query** - Making data visualization and organization easier! 📊✨